Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Conclusions

 \section{Conclusions}

-Our paper proposes a subsampling approach for stationary multivariate time series models, and demonstrates a speed-up factor of up to two orders of magnitude on three datasets, using a measure which takes into account both computing cost and the statistical inefficiency of likelihood estimators.
+Our paper proposes a subsampling MCMC approach for stationary multivariate time series models.
+Using a measure which takes into account both computing cost and the statistical inefficiency of likelihood estimators, we demonstrate a speed-up factor of up to two orders of magnitude on three datasets compared to MCMC using the full dataset.

-We also propose a new multivariate time series model by extending the univariate ARTFIMA model to a multivariate setting and derive some of its properties, including its spectral density matrix.
-The tempered fractional differencing is shown to be useful in applications and the vector ARTFIMA model outperforms VARMA models in all three datasets.
+To test the proposed spectral subsampling MCMC in challenging problems, we propose a new multivariate time series model by extending the univariate ARTFIMA model to a multivariate setting.
+Some properties of this new model are derived, including its spectral density matrix, and our results show that the vector ARTFIMA model outperforms VARMA models in all three datasets.
+This suggest the VARTFIMA model as a useful model for modelling a wide range of multivariate time series and future work should investigate this more fully.

-Our work clearly demonstrates that spectral subsampling is a very useful approach for Bayesian inference on large time series in rather complex multivariate time series models with semi-long range dependence.
-However, we were not able to obtain good enough control variates for the $\mathrm{VARTFIMA}(1,1)$ model in the four-dimensional air pollution dataset.
-This is probably the result of the vector ARTFIMA class of models having challenging likelihood functions, but similar issues are likely to crop up for high-dimensional time series models with many parameters.
-Future research will tackle these issues by developing better control variates in high-dimensions and exploring the potential of alternative inference algorithms such as variational inference \citep{blei2017variational}.
+Our work demonstrates that MCMC sampling to explore the posterior based on the Whittle likelihood scales well to very long multivariate time series, and that the approximation to the exact time domain posterior is excellent.
+We further show that spectral subsampling can give an additional speed-up of two orders of magnitude on large time series in rather complex multivariate time series models with semi-long range dependence.
+The biggest challenge is to obtain good control variates in high-dimensional parameter spaces for models with potentially very non-Gaussian likelihoods.
+We are unable to obtain good enough control variates for the best fitting models on the shortest of the three dataset.
+This is probably the result of the VARMA and VARTFIMA class of models having challenging likelihood functions, especially the moving average (MA) part of the model.
+We demonstrate that longer time series are more amenable to subsampling than shorter ones, so spectral subsampling MCMC is a method most suitable to large scale problems, at least when it comes to VARMA/VARTFIMA models.
+Future research will extend the methodology to high-dimensional complex models by developing better control variates in high-dimensions that consider the local nonidentification aspects, and exploring the potential of alternative inference algorithms such as variational inference \citep{blei2017variational}.
+Variational inference with an estimated likelihood is less sensitive to the variability in the estimator \citep{tran2017variational}, and is thus an appealing alternative to explore.